Resources

 -

-AWS Policy Generator – Create custom policies by choosing products and actions from a list.
+– Create custom policies by choosing products and actions from a list. -

-IAM Policy Simulator – Test whether a policy would allow or deny a specific AWS action.
-The following video (6:28) provides an overview and shows the policy simulator in action.
+– Test whether a policy would allow or deny a specific request to AWS.

 You can grant access to resources in your AWS account for users who are authenticated (signed in) elsewhere.
 These can be IAM users in another AWS account (known as delegation), users who are authenticated with your organization's sign-in process, or users from an Internet identity provider like Login with Amazon, Facebook, Google, or any other OpenID Connect (OIDC) compatible identity provider.
 In these cases, the users get temporary security credentials to access AWS resources.